IIIF/api/source/api/presentation/3.0/index.md

 The value _MUST_ be a JSON array, with each item in the array being a JSON object that _MUST_ have an `id` property and _SHOULD_ have at least one of `type` and `format`.

- * A Collection _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.
+ * A Collection _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.<br/>
+   Clients _SHOULD_ render thumbnail on a Collection.
- * A Manifest _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.
+ * A Manifest _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.<br/>
+   Clients _SHOULD_ render thumbnail on a Manifest.
- * A Sequence _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple Sequences in a single Manifest.
+ * A Sequence _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple Sequences in a single Manifest.<br/>
+   Clients _SHOULD_ render thumbnail on a Sequence.
- * A Canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple resources that make up the representation.
+ * A Canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple resources that make up the representation.<br/>
+   Clients _SHOULD_ render thumbnail on a Canvas.
- * A content resource _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if it is an option in a choice of resources.
+ * A content resource _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if it is an option in a choice of resources.<br/>
+   Clients _SHOULD_ render thumbnail on a content resource.
- * Other resource types _MAY_ have one or more thumbnails.
+ * Other resource types _MAY_ have one or more thumbnails.<br/>

-__Example:__
+   Clients _MAY_ render thumbnail on other resource types.

 ``` json-doc
 {"thumbnail": [{"id": "https://example.org/img/thumb.jpg", "type": "Image"}]}
 ```